-Heather Bergeson is a Sports Medicine Physician and Pediatrician at TRIA Orthopedic Center, Assistant Adjunct Professor of Orthopedic Surgery at the University of Minnesota, and Team Physician for the Gopher Women’s Hockey Team.
+Heather Bergeson is a Sports Medicine Physician and Pediatrician at TRIA Orthopedic Center, Assistant Adjunct Professor of Orthopedic Surgery at the University of Minnesota, and Team Physician for Gopher Athletics.
 As a Positive Coaching Alliance – Minnesota Chapter Board Member and an Edina Hockey mom to two kids who also enjoy playing multiple sports, she is passionate about the benefits of youth sports, but also concerned and alarmed by the current trends and culture of youth sports.

 Matt Fox is driven to find solutions where others see barriers.
 Matt currently serves as Chief Executive Officer for Pairnomix, a genetic research company focused on rare neurological disease; as a Board Member for Proximagen, a clinical stage biotech company; and as Treasurer of the Edina School Board.
 His previous experience includes leading corporate strategy on the executive team at Upsher-Smith Laboratories, and a decade as a professional healthcare investor, last working as a Portfolio Manager at Bank am Bellevue in Zurich, Switzerland.

-Stephanie Glaros is an author, speaker, and educator and is the founder and executive director of the storytelling nonprofit Humans of Minneapolis.
+Stephanie Glaros is Founder and Executive Director of the storytelling nonprofit Humans of Minneapolis.
 She has created community engagement projects for the City of Minneapolis, Metro Meals on Wheels, Friends of the Hennepin County Library, and the Minneapolis Parks Foundation.
 Her work has been featured in the Star-Tribune, Minnesota Monthly, City Pages, and on MPR, KARE11, FOX9 and WCCO.
-Glaros also leads interactive talks and workshops that focus on empathy and connection.
+Glaros also leads talks and workshops that focus on empathy and connection.

-Dr. Chris Johnson is a nationally recognized expert on the opioid and heroin epidemic which currently claims over 25,000 American lives per year.
-He has spoken throughout the country on this topic to medical and non-medical audiences alike, and brings an urgent message on the need to reform a medical industry that has prioritized business interests over patient safety.
+Dr. Chris Johnson is an emergency physician and nationally recognized expert on the opioid and heroin epidemic.
+He has spoken throughout the country on this topic and brings an urgent message on the need to reform an industry that has prioritized business interests over patient safety.
 He is Chair of the MN Department of Human Services Opioid Prescribing Work Group and serves on the Boards of the Steve Rummler Hope Network and Physicians for Responsible Opioid Prescribing.

-Twenty seven years ago, Joel Karsten, a landscape designer with a BS in Horticultural Science from the University of MN, pioneered a method of growing vegetables in bales of straw.
-Joel has now written four best selling books which have been translated into many languages, and has traveled extensively to spread his method world-wide.
-Straw Bale Gardening offers real hope for people in some of the poorest places in earth to grow their own food in conditions where it has never before been possible.
+Twenty seven years ago, Joel Karsten, an entrepreneur with a BS in Horticultural Science from the University of MN, pioneered a unique method for growing vegetables in bales of straw.
+Joel has written four best selling books on the subject, since translated into many languages, and has traveled extensively to spread his method world-wide.
+Straw Bale Gardening offers real hope for people in some of the poorest places on earth, to grow their own food in conditions where it has never been possible.

-With degrees in Aerospace Engineering and Computer Science, Chad Martin has been working in software and test management for companies including Digital River and Lockheed Martin.
+With degrees in Aerospace Engineering and Computer Science, Chad Martin has been working in software and test management for companies including Medtronic and Lockheed Martin.
 An Eagle Scout with a pilot’s license and a passion for music, Chad has been married for over 17 years.
-He and his wife have an eight year old daughter.
-FIve years ago, Chad’s wife had a major stroke.
+He and his wife have an nine year old daughter.
+Nearly six years ago, Chad’s wife had a major stroke.
 He is driven to share what he’s learned from his experience being a caregiver in an asymmetric relationship who is also focused on maintaining a healthy partnership with his wife.

 Jane Oh grew up in Milwaukee, Wisconsin as a first generation Korean-American.
 She has been practicing medicine for over 20 years, but when she began practicing and teaching yoga, her view of healing fundamentally changed.
 She is currently becoming certified in SMART (Stress Management and Resiliency Training) through the Benson-Henry Mind Body Institute at Harvard Medical School, and she believes that we all have the ability to heal much of our suffering through the power of the mind-body connection.

 Mark Wallace has worked for Edina Public Schools since 1999 and currently teaches in the Continuous Progress program at Highlands Elementary in a 3rd-5th grade multi-age classroom.
 In 2015, Mark established Basecamp 16 LLC, a consulting agency whose focus is equipping K-12 students and professional educators for effectiveness in both their educational and personal journey.
 2018 marks the release of Mark’s first book, co-authored with David Allen and Mike Williams, entitled “Getting Things Done for Teens: Take Control of Your Life in a Distracting World.”